-To put your mind at ease, the process of mediation includes the following:
+To put your mind at ease, the process of mediation normally proceeds as follows:

 - Everyone gathers at the agreed venue and time.

-- The mediator greets both parties and shows them to their separate rooms.
-Being careful not to be friendlier to one side over the other.
+- The mediator greets both parties and shows them to their separate rooms, being careful not to be friendlier to one side than the other.

-- The mediator may have an inconsequential chat with each group to put them at ease and ask each to sign the master copy of the ‘Agreement to Mediate’.
+- The mediator may have an inconsequential chat with each group to put them at ease and ask each to sign the master copy of the ‘Agreement to Mediate’ document.

 - Each party is then given the opportunity of a brief conference with their advisors.
 The mediator checks everybody is ready, and then he calls them in all together.